Vehicle warranties are confusing; some are comprehensive, others are very specific, and it can be hard to tell what you have. Here are our best tips.

 Timing is everything.
 Buying a new car right now might feel like the right step, but employing some car-buying strategies will impact how your bank account feels.
 Barring an emergency purchase, car-buying experts agree on the best times to buy a new car.
 (Read what the experts have to say about when to NOT to buy a new car here )

 1. Quota tallies at the End of the Month

 Dealerships get compensated for meeting and exceeding monthly sales quotas.
-These quotas are tallied up at month end, so the sales person who hasn’t quite met the quota is often more motivated to negotiate and work with you on things like price or extra options.
+These quotas are tallied up at the end of the month, so the salesperson who hasn’t quite met the quota is often more motivated to negotiate and work with you on things like price or extra options.

 2. New Models Arrive- Squeezing Old Models out

-Buying a car at the end of the year means you’ll capitalise on the dealers need to free up space and cash for incoming, newer models.
+Buying a car at the end of the year means you’ll capitalize on the dealer’s need to free up space and cash for incoming, newer models.
 Pay attention to the life-cycle of your favoured car, as the term “end-of-model year” doesn’t always mean the end of the calendar year.

 3. TGIF mindset applies to End of the Day savings

 A bit of psychology can save you money at the dealership.
 Like the rest of us, sales and finance professionals are eager to go home at the end of the day.
 Knowing in advance which car on the lot you’re interested in, will show the salesperson you’re serious and they might be flexible on the price because it’s home time.

 Car-buying experts agree that even the day of the week affects how much you pay – with a $2000 difference between a vehicle purchased on Friday and an identical vehicle purchased for less on a Sunday being within the range of possibility.

 4. Embrace Black Friday